 - 2 small garlic cloves, deprived of the green germ

-Get the tentacles and detach it from the bag, pulling delicately: the bowels will follow too.
-Take from the bag the thin transparent bone.
-Rinse the bag, cleaning it inside too, and discard the skin.
-Discard also the eyes, the beak at the center of tentacles, and in general discard all the cartilaginous parts.
+Hold the tentacles and detach the from the body pulling delicately: the guts will follow too.
+Remove the thin transparent bone from inside the body.
+Rinse inside and out, discarding the skin.
+Also discard the eyes, the guts, the beak at the centre of the tentacles, and all the cartilaginous parts.

-Cut the tentacles and sauté them in a non-sticking pan with 1 tablespoon olive oil, season with salt and a bit of freshly milled black pepper.
-Put them in a bowl and add the other ingredients and parsley and garlic processed together.
-Mix and stuff the calamari, closing the bag with a toothpick.
+Cut up the tentacles and sauté them in a non-stick frying pan with 1 tablespoon olive oil, season with salt and a bit of freshly milled black pepper.
+Put them in a bowl and add the other ingredients with the parsley and garlic chopped together.
+Mix and stuff the calamari.
+Close each calamaro with a toothpick.

-In the pan you had previously used for the tentacles, pour the rest of the oil and sauté the calamari.
-When they are lightly roasted, pour the wine and finish cooking for 15-20 minutes.
-Add a few of water if they get dry.
-Check with the fork, if they are soft, they are ready.
+Pour the rest of the olive oil in the pan previously used to cook the tentacles, and sauté the calamari.
+When they are lightly browned, pour in the wine and finish cooking for 15-20 minutes.
+Add some water if the liquid dries up.
+Check with a fork; if they are tender, they are ready.